Bajranghudda/sampleProjects/README.md

 Picasso is used for image loading.

+Room is used for offile storage.

 A sample app consist of 1 screen: List of card same as sadi dot com.
+Each card having 2 button Accept & Decline - If clicked on anyone save it's state on local and show a message Member accepted/ declined.